 Top US women’s soccer players: Who are the greatest icons?

-Women's soccer is still developing in the US and new teams were created even in 2020, like the Angel City FC and Kansas City (read our MLS predictions for more information).
-In this article, we will introduce you to the top US women's soccer players and tell you a bit more about them and their accomplishments.
+In this article, we list our top US women’s soccer players and tell you a bit more about them and their accomplishments.

 Abby Wambach